Quantum detection of millimeter wave electric fields with driving surface-state electrons: Introduction

-The surface-binding state of electron on liquid helium is due to the following two reasons.
-On the one hand, there is a barrier at the surface of liquid helium about $1$ eV that prevents electrons from entering the liquid helium interior~\cite{Sommer1964}.
-On the other hand, the electronic image charge inside liquid helium attracts the test charge moving toward the liquid helium surface.
-Therefore, the electron on liquid helium results in a spectrum of one-dimensional (1D) hydrogen~\cite{Grimes1974,RMP-Cole,Saturation}.
-A feature of the so-called 1D hydrogen is its wave function being symmetry breaking due to the barrier at the liquid helium surface, and then poses the linear Stark effect of atomic electric dipole interaction to be measured by the image-charge method~\cite{DenisPRL2019,DenisJLTP2021,DenisPRL2021, DenisNJP2022,DenisJLTP2022,UK2023,Wang}.
-Another feature is that the transition frequency between the lowest two levels of the 1D hydrogen is among the frequency-band of mm-waves.
-This intrinsic characteristic presents the original possibility to implement the quantum sensor for mm-waves by means of the spin-orbit coupling and the long-lived spin states of trapped electron on liquid helium.
+The existence of surface-binding state of electron on liquid helium is due to two facts.
+First, there is a barrier at the inert helium liquid surface about $1$ eV that prevents electrons from entering the liquid helium interior~\cite{Sommer1964}.
+Second, the electronic image charge inside liquid helium attracts the test charge moving toward the liquid helium surface.
+Therefore, electron on liquid helium serves as a one-dimensional (1D) hydrogen-like atom with the Bohr radius about $z_b\approx7.6$~nm~\cite{Grimes1974,RMP-Cole,Saturation}.
+The transition frequency between the lowest two levels of such a 1D atom is just in the mm wave band~\cite{zhangOL,Wang}.
+Compared to the usual Rydberg atoms, here the Bohr radius is not too small to lead a considerable electric dipole interaction between the 1D atom and the applied mm wave.
+Unusually, here exists a linear Stark effect in the electric dipole interactions due to the symmetry breaking wave function of the 1D atom.
+Experimentally, this effect can be applied to realize the controllable couplings between atoms and the mm waves~\cite{DenisPRL2019,DenisJLTP2021,DenisPRL2021, DenisNJP2022,DenisJLTP2022,UK2023}.
+Probably, by manipulating the spin-orbit coupling of this symmetry breaking atom, the long-lived spin states of electron could be utilized as a quantum sensor for the mm wave electric fields.

-To this end, we design a scalable electrode-network to trap many electrons individually on superfluid helium film.
-The chip allows us to load a dc-current very close to every electrons, which generates the local magnetic fields with high gradient and then the strong spin-orbit coupling of each of the trapped electrons.
-Given the steady dc-current, we show an ac-Stark shift that is generated by the mm-wave driving spin-orbit dressed states.
-The obtained ac-Stark effect neither excite spin nor the orbital states, and then is proposed to implement the mm-wave sensitive spin-echo interference.
-The spin-echo interferometry, called also Hahn echo measurement~\cite{Hahn-echo1,Hahn-echo2}, is utilized usually in the system of the nitrogen-vacancy (NV) centers to precisely measure the static magnetic fields~\cite{NV-RMP}.
-Here, the spin-echo interferometry is used as a mm-wave sensor.